igfarm/speaker-stand/README.md

 You can modify the parameters ro create a stand that fits your needs.

+**Note:** You will need the BOSL2 library installed to generate the threads.
+See https://github.com/BelfrySCAD/BOSL2 for installation notes.

 ## Generating 3D printed parts

 You need to set one of the following flags to generate pritable 3D parts.